An equivariant PPV theorem and Paschke-Higson duality: Introduction

 As explained above, our main application of the Paschke-Higson theorem for $X\rtimes \Gamma$ is to deduce a Higson-Roe exact sequence, encompassing the corresponding Baum-Connes assembly map for this groupoid, see the companion paper \cite{BR2} and also \cite{BR1}.
 This exact sequence yields, as in the classical case, to rigidity applications of some secondary invariants of Dirac operators on suspended foliated spaces \cite{BenameurPiazza}, especially laminations such as the principal solenoidal tori \cite{CandelConlonVol1} used in \cite{BenameurMathaiJFA}.
-Exactly as for the classical Paschke duality, we were naturally led to the statement of an equivariant family version of the Voiculescu theorem, an independent result.
+Exactly as for the classical Paschke-Higson duality, we were naturally led to the statement of an equivariant family version of the Voiculescu theorem, an independent result.
 In the non-equivariant case, the family Voiculescu theorem is an extension of a classical theorem due to Pimsner-Popa-Voiculescu \cite{PPV}. \\

-{\em{Acknowledgements.}} The authors wish to thank A. Carey, T. Fack, J. Heitsch, N. Higson, H. Oyono-Oyono, V. Nistor, M. Puschnigg, A. Rennie, G. Skandalis and A. Valette for many helpful discussions.
+{\em{Acknowledgements.}} The authors wish to thank A. Carey, T. Fack, J. Heitsch, N. Higson, H. Oyono-Oyono, V. Nistor, M. Puschnigg, A. Rennie, J. Rosenberg, G. Skandalis and A. Valette for many helpful discussions.
+They also express their gratitude to the referee for her/his careful reading of previous versions of the manuscript and for her/his many helpful suggestions, which significantly improved the paper.
 MB thanks the French National Research Agency for the financial support via the ANR-14-CE25-0012-01 (SINGSTAR).
 IR thanks the Homi Bhabha National Institute and the Indian Science and Engineering Research Board via MATRICS project MTR/2017/000835 for support.